Finch, Ontario: Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Finch had a population of 541 living in 235 of its 238 total private dwellings, a change of from its 2016 population of 417.
+In the 2021 Census of Population conducted by Statistics Canada, Finch had a population of 506 living in 214 of its 217 total private dwellings, a change of from its 2016 population of 417.
 With a land area of 2.07 km2, it had a population density of in 2021.

 Railway

-In 1954, the lines of the Canadian Pacific Railway and the New York Central crossed in Finch, and Canadian Pacific had a train station in the community.
+In 1954, the lines of the Canadian Pacific Railway (CPR) and the New York Central (NYC) crossed in Finch, and Canadian Pacific had a train station in the community.
 Station Master, a 1954 film by the National Film Board of Canada, chronicled a day in the life of the stationmaster and other railway workers in Finch.
+In 1957, the NYC ceased operation and the rails were removed.
+And the CPR station was closed in 1969.